tiagohpf/as-2018-trab1/README.md

-# Centralized Control Platform with Kafka
+# Centralized Control Platform with KAFKA

 Implementation of a centralized control plataform, using [KAFKA](https://kafka.apache.org/) to supervise the status of cars.
 Periodically, each car sends information which is collected and processed by this plataform.